ibm-cloud-docs/citrix-netscaler-vpx/ipsec-pbr.md

    ```
    {: codeblock}

     Any virtual server instances or infrastructure you intend to go through the VPN tunnel behind the VPX must be configured to use VPX as the default gateway or to use a static route.
-This sends traffic to the VPX when the destination is the remote (peer) subnet.
+This configuration sends traffic to the VPX when the destination is the remote (peer) subnet.
 See the following static route (**10.115.0.0/16**) example.
     {: note}

    ```sh